Jelmerro/vimrc/README.md

 - Themed statusline with limited extensions loaded, including CoC and venv

+### Blamer

+- Show the last commit info on the current line in blue

 ### CoC

 For Conqueror of Completion the following keys are mapped in normal mode: